containers/podman-desktop/website/docs/Installation/windows-install/installing-podman-desktop-and-podman-in-a-restricted-environment.md

 The Windows installer for restricted environments:

-- Has all artifacts required for installation
+- Has all artifacts required to install Podman Desktop and Podman.
-- Does not require Internet access to download resources during installation
+- Does not require Internet access to download resources during installation.
+- Does not contain additional utilities such as Compose or Kind.

 #### Prerequisites